pmarcum/WorPT-Work-Plan-Tool-4-proposals/latexTableTemplates/NOTANONhst/readme.md

   <td><b>Column width adjustments</b></td>
   <td>
   <pre><code>
-  \LandScapetrue                   % uncommented-out appearance in your document will put the table in landscape mode
+  \LandScapetrue                   % appearance in your document will put the table in landscape mode
   \def\TaskWidth{<mark>3.9in</mark>}            % width of leftmost ("Tasks") column
   \def\LeadWidth{<mark>1.2in</mark>}            % width of middle ("Lead") column
   \def\ExpertiseWidth{<mark>1.8in</mark>}       % width of rightmost ("Expertise") column